• 23 miles +/- NW of Crystal City

 Additionally, there are 7 wells with non-working windmills that could be setup for additional water.
 The ranch lies over the Carrizo Aquifer.
 It is believed there is an abundance of water 250'-300' deep.

-The ranch's twenty-four ponds are discussed in detail in the hunting comments.
-Well water includes seven wells equipped with windmills which are currently inactive due to the abundant pond water, four irrigation wells, and two other water wells equipped with submersible pumps.
+The ranch's twenty-five ponds are discussed in detail in the hunting comments.
+Well water includes eleven wells equipped with windmills which are currently inactive due to the abundant pond water, four irrigation wells, two other water wells equipped with submersible pumps and three others not in use.
 Some of the ponds have irrigation pumps to provide additional water for crops.
-Six food plots ranch in size from about 20 acres to 60 acres.
+Six food plots range in size from about 20 acres to 60 acres.
 There are three, portable irrigation pivots that serve about 25 acres each.
 Milo was planted in 2016.
 There is an industrial electricity generator, set up as a private power plant, that provides electricity to some of the irrigation pivots.

 To state the obvious, this is a world class, turn-key South Texas hunting ranch.
 Hunting television shows and world class athletes have been guests at this ranch.

-Seller will convey all minerals owned and believes he owns 1/16 minerals without any executive rights, subject to a mineral title opinion being performed by an attorney or other land title professional.
-There is currently no active mineral lease on the ranch and little activity in this area of Zavala County which is north of the recent oil and gas activity areas.
+Seller believes he owns 1/16 of the minerals without any executive rights and proposes to keep all minerals owned.
+There is currently no active mineral lease on the ranch and little oil and gas activity in this area of Zavala County, which is north of the recent, active oil and gas activity.

 Property taxes are based on Ag Value and Wildlife Management and run about $8 per acre

 The owner will sell the South 2,000 +/- acres Turn-Key with the headquarter compound.
-All furnishings except dining room furniture is included.
+Mostfurnishings except dining room furniture is included.
 Two food plots with pivot irrigation, numerous ponds, water wells, game feeders, hunting blinds and other amenities are included.

 PRICE: $3,995 per acre